MostAwesomeDude/construct/docs/meta.rst

 ::

     PrefixedArray  <-->  FocusedSeq(1,
-        "count"/Rebuild(lengthfield, len_(this.items)),
+        "count" / Rebuild(lengthfield, len_(this.items)),
-        "items"/subcon[this.count],
+        "items" / subcon[this.count],

 RepeatUntil
 -----------

 A repeater that repeats until a condition is met.
-The perfect example is null-terminated strings.

-.. note:: For null-terminated strings, use :func:`~construct.CString`.
+Null terminated strings are probably not the best example, as you should use CString there, but here is a list of integers with terminating 0 value.

 >>> loop = RepeatUntil(obj_ == 0, Byte)
 >>> loop.parse(b"aioweqnjkscs\x00")